PojavLauncherTeam/PojavLauncher_iOS/README.md

 Recommended devices provide a smoother and more enjoyable gameplay experience compared to other supported devices.
 - tvOS support is in development.
 - iOS 17.x and iOS 18.x is supported.
 However, a computer is required.
-These methods will ultilized usage of pymobiledevice3, python 3.11.(x) must be properly set up on your computer.
+These methods will ultilized usage of pymobiledevice3.
+Python 3.11.(x) must be properly set up on your computer.

 ### Setting up to sideload
 PojavLauncher can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.